All Episodes

 So if I make them available outside of the secure environment, that's a de facto declassification.

-That's a solid argument.
+In my opinion, that's a solid argument.

-What does uh Bolton have?
+What does Bolton have?

 Maybe nothing, but don't be surprised if he does have a good defense.

-Sometimes there's a defense, and you just don't know what it is yet.
+Sometimes there's a defense and you just don't know what it is yet.

 So I'd wait for that.